Dyslexia and SpLD support

 Support for learning difficulties

-Our Dyslexia Support team supports students with specific learning difficulties (SpLD), such as dyslexia, dyspraxia and ADHD.
+Our Dyslexia Support team supports students with specific learning difficulties (SpLD), such as dyslexia and dyspraxia, as well as Irlen's, slow processing, and students who have previously had a Form 8 for exam arrangements at school or college.

 We require evidence of your SpLD in order to put your exam adjustments or one-to-one support in place.
 We'll require this evidence before the start of your course.
 Please forward your documentation on to us, even if you're awaiting exam results.

-For dyslexia, this will be a photocopy of a full diagnostic assessment, written by a qualified assessor who holds an approved qualification and is either:
+For dyslexia, this will be a copy of a full diagnostic assessment, written by a qualified assessor who holds an approved qualification and is either:

-Dyspraxia and ADHD may be assessed by medical professionals, in which case we will need written confirmation from them of the diagnosis, and a clear indication of the condition's impact on your studies.
-Please let us know if you are on a waiting list for an ADHD Diagnosis.
+Dyspraxia and other conditions may be assessed by medical professionals, in which case we will need written confirmation from them of the diagnosis, and a clear indication of the condition's impact on your studies.

 If you are an international student with an SpLD, please provide us with a copy (in English) of a full, recent, professional assessment report - and do this as soon as possible after accepting a place on your course.
 We can then consider any recommendations in the assessment report.